byui-cse/cse450-course/source/module-01/preparation-03.md

 In this reading we'll review some of the most common ways to visualize relationships between features in dataset.

 !!!time "Estimated Reading Time"
-	Plan on around 60 to 90 minutes for this preparation reading, which contains a mix of online and textbook reading.
+	Plan on around 30 to 60 minutes for this preparation reading, which consists of textbook reading.

 ## Introduction